 EDUCATION AND EXPERIENCE: Bachelor's degree from an accredited college or university in social work, health or social science, public administration or related field and five years of progressively responsible experience implementing social service programs; coordinating program activities with officials and representatives of other agencies; interpreting and applying complex federal regulations, technical journals, and legislative studies; writing program policies, procedures and reports; conducting research and preparing recommendations for management.
-Two years of the experience must have been at a managerial level which included the supervision of subordinate supervisors; OR an equivalent combination of education and experience as described above.
+Two years of the experience must have been at a managerial level which included the supervision of subordinate supervisors; OR an equivalent combination of education and experience.
 (See Special Requirement)

-ENTRY LEVEL KNOWLEDGE, SKILLS, AND ABILITIES (required at time of application): Detailed knowledge of: federal regulations and State laws regarding assigned programs; principles and
+ENTRY LEVEL KNOWLEDGE, SKILLS, AND ABILITIES (required at time of application):